jbcoe/polymorphic_value/draft.md

 * _Effects_: Ownership of the resource managed by `p` is transferred to the constructed `polymorphic_value`.
 Potentially move constructs the owned object (if the dynamic type of the owned object is no-throw move-constructible).
-If `p` has a custom copier and deleter then the copier and deleter are transferred to the `polymorphic_value` constructed.
+If a custom copier and deleter are present in `p` then the copier and deleter are transferred to the `polymorphic_value` constructed.

 * _Postconditions_:  `*this` contains the old value of `p`. `p` is empty.